daanizz/Multi-useless-website/README.md

 [commands]

 # Run
-in the given flder(responsive website), the first file to open is hackathon.html
+The first file to open is hackathon.html, from there other files are connected through hyperlink..

 ### Project Documentation
 For Software: